Below are two quotes from Archbishop Oscar Romero that we strive to accomplish every day.

 - Blessed Oscar Romero opened in September 2004.

-- Romero offers French, Spanish and Filipino language.
+- Romero offers French and Spanish language.
 Advanced Placement in English, Biology, Calculus, Art and various language exam challenges.
 Honours program for Social Studies.

 - A professional learning community school which emphasizes a collaborative approach to education among staff and students